Mother and Child Reunion (Degrassi: The Next Generation): Part Two

 At the reunion party, Joey and Caitlin meet Alison Hunter (Sara Holmes), another Degrassi High attendee.
 As the evening progresses, Joey overhears Keith and Alison flirting with each other and Keith reveals he does not want to marry Caitlin.
 When Joey confronts Keith, their argument turns into a physical altercation, and Alison has to tell Caitlin about Keith's hesitance over getting married.
-Joey and Caitlin have a heart-to-heart discussion about their past and their relationships, and after ten years, finally make amends after she forgives him for his affair with Tessa Campanelli, while Wheels (Neil Hope) apologizes to Lucy for crippling her while driving drunk nine years ago for which she forgives as she realized how he's been through since the death of his adoptive parents.
+Joey and Caitlin have a heart-to-heart discussion about their past and their relationships, and after ten years, finally make amends after she forgives him for his affair with Tessa Campanelli, while Wheels (Neil Hope) apologizes to Lucy for crippling her while driving drunk nine years ago for which she forgives as she realized all he's been through since the death of his adoptive parents.

 While her mother attends the reunion, Emma visits Jordan at his hotel, where she meets his teacher, Mr. Nystrom (Jeff Gruich).
 He takes her up to Jordan's hotel room, but as they enter, Emma sees that it is completely empty except for a video camera which has been set up.
 She immediately becomes suspicious and tries to escape, but Nystrom blocks her access to the bedroom door.
 She locks herself in the bathroom, and comes to the startling realization that Nystrom is Jordan.
 Nystrom apologizes and tells Emma he will let her go, but when she comes out of the bathroom, he grabs and restrains her.

 Unable to get in contact with Emma, Manny tells Toby and J. T. that she is afraid that Emma may have gone to meet Jordan.
 They hack into Emma's email account and realize that Jordan has told her a number of lies.
 After discovering which hotel Emma is meeting Jordan at, they rush to the school to inform Spike.
 As Nystrom attempts to rape Emma, Spike and Snake arrive just in time to save her.
 Emma manages to break free from Nystrom and rushes out of the hotel room.
 Snake restrains Nystrom until the police arrive to take him away.